 - Reduce use of antibiotics and NSAIDs

-- Pregnant women should take a daily probiotic containing Lactobacillus and Bifidobacterium species in the 3rd trimester
+- Pregnant women can take a daily probiotic containing Lactobacillus and Bifidobacterium species in the 3rd trimester

 - Newborns should receive a probiotic with these species for the first 9 months after birth if they’ve been born by cesarean, or if they or the mom had an antibiotic during or after labor.